New York City Criminal Defense Attorney - Subway Offenses

 Ticket for a subway offense.
 His office takes immediate action to see

 if your charges can be dismissed or substantially reduced.
 Mr. Fletcher,

 a former prosecutor, will thoroughly evaluate your case and will conduct

 an independent investigation.
 Contact us immediately if you have been

-issued a desk appearance ticket for any subway offense.
+issued a desk appearance ticket or pink criminal court summons for any

 Possible penalties for misdemeanors (even for a first arrest):